Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-stores.md

 ## File Storage Buckets

-The default behaviour of the `FileContentStore` is to store content files in a content URL with the following URL format:
+The default behavior of the `FileContentStore` is to store content files in a content URL with the following URL format:

 ```text
 store://<Year>/<Month>/<Day>/<Hour>/<Minute>/<UUID>.bin